-In February 2007, just thirteen months after being wounded in Iraq, Mr. Woodruff returned to ABC News with his first on-air report, “To Iraq and Back: Bob Woodruff Reports.”
-The hour-long, primetime documentary chronicled his traumatic brain injury (TBI), his painstaking recovery, and the plight of thousands of service members returning from Iraq and Afghanistan with similar injuries.
-Mr. Woodruff continues to cover traumatic brain injuries for all ABC News broadcasts and platforms and was honored with a Peabody Award in 2008 for his reporting on the subject.
+In February 2007, just 13 months after being wounded, Woodruff returned to ABC News with his first on-air report, “To Iraq and Back: Bob Woodruff Reports.”
+The hour-long, prime-time documentary chronicled his traumatic brain injury (TBI), his painstaking recovery and the plight of thousands of service members returning from Iraq and Afghanistan with similar injuries.

-Before becoming a journalist, Mr. Woodruff was an attorney.
-But in 1989, while teaching law in Beijing, he was hired by CBS News to work as a translator during the Tiananmen Square uprising, and a short time later he changed careers.
-As ABC's Justice Department correspondent in Washington in the late 1990's, Mr. Woodruff covered the office of Attorney General Janet Reno, the FBI and ATF.
-In 1999 he reported from Belgrade and Kosovo during the NATO bombing of Yugoslavia.
-Since then he has reported extensively on Europe and the Middle East.
+Before becoming a journalist, Woodruff was an attorney.
+While teaching law in Beijing in 1989, he was hired by CBS News to work as a translator during the Tiananmen Square uprising.
+A short time later, he changed careers.
+As ABC's Justice Department correspondent in Washington in the late 1990s, he covered the office of Attorney General Janet Reno, the FBI and ATF.

-In February 2007, Mr. Woodruff and his wife Lee co-wrote a best selling memoir "In an Instant,” chronicling his injuries in Iraq and how their family persevered through a time of intense trauma and uncertainty.
-The Woodruff family also established the Bob Woodruff Family Foundation for Traumatic Brain Injury (BWFF) to raise money to assist members of the military with cognitive rehabilitation and care following a traumatic brain injury suffered in service to their country.
+In February 2007, Woodruff and his wife, Lee, co-wrote a bestselling memoir, “In an Instant,” chronicling his injuries in Iraq and how their family persevered through a time of intense trauma and uncertainty.
+The Woodruff family established the Bob Woodruff Foundation (BWF) to raise money to assist injured service members, veterans and their families.

-Mr. Woodruff has a law degree from the University of Michigan Law School and a BA from Colgate University.
-He and his wife Lee have four children.
+Woodruff has a law degree from the University of Michigan Law School and a Bachelor of Arts from Colgate University.
+He and Lee have four children.